mehdizareii79/mehdizareii79.github.io/README.md

 - [x] Add navigation buttons for fast linking.
 - [x] Add a background color.
 - [x] Add image zooming in/out functions.
+- [x] Add a dark mode switch.
-- [ ] add top and bottom bars showing the ends of page
+- [ ] Add top and bottom bars showing the ends of page.